Medium/opensource/styleguides/JavaScript/closure-library.md

 # Closure Usage #

 We use [Plovr](http://plovr.com/docs.html) to compile and compress our client-side JavaScript.
-It comes bundled with a copy of the (Closure Library)[closure-library.googlecode.com] which we can `goog.require` seemlessly from anywhere.
+It comes bundled with a copy of the (Closure Library)[http://closure-library.googlecode.com] which we can `goog.require` seemlessly from anywhere.

-Even though we can include any piece of Closure in Medium, we should not, since some of the classes are very heavy, primarily due to their flexibility and to support for older browsers (e.g. IE6).
+Even though we can easily load any piece of Closure from our projects, we should not, since some of the classes are very heavy, primarily due to their flexibility and their support for older browsers (e.g. IE6).

 As well as anything in [base.js](http://closure-library.googlecode.com/svn/docs/closure_goog_base.js.html) the following classes are approved: